LinkedIn Polls for Lead Generation: The Strategy Nobody Talks About (But Everyone Should Use)

 Poll 3: "What's the most time-consuming manual process in your business right now?" — Data entry & reporting / Client communication / Scheduling & admin / Lead follow-up.
 Follow up with everyone: tailor your DM to the specific process they voted for.

-Poll 4: "How quickly does your team follow up with new leads?" — Under 1 hour / 1–4 hours / Same day / Next day or later.
-Follow up with "Next day or later" voters: "Lead response time above 5 minutes drops conversion rates by 80% — AI can fix this."
+Poll 4: "How quickly does your team follow up with new leads?" — Under 1 hour / 1-4 hours / Same day / Next day or later.
+Follow up with "Next day or later" voters: "Lead response time above 5 minutes drops conversion rates dramatically — AI can fix this."

 Poll 5: "How confident are you in the accuracy of your monthly business reports?" — Very confident / Somewhat confident / Not confident / We don't have consistent reporting.
 Follow up with anyone who is not fully confident: "Manual reporting is where errors compound — this is one of the easiest AI wins."